 Children at play need a variety of tactile experiences to learn about the complexity and richness of information the world has to offer.
 In this ever more technologically focused world, it is easy for kids to miss out and to gravitate towards a virtual reality.

-Clay Club can help you bring them back down to earth by offering pottery lessons providing a messy, muddy alternative for kids to express themselves.
+Clay Club can help you bring them back down to earth (yeah, we know, bad pun!) by offering pottery lessons providing a messy, muddy alternative for kids to express themselves.
 Open ended and exploratory in nature, Clay Club provides a place for kids to come and have fun making things with clay.
 From functional pottery using the potter's wheel to organic, sculptural, hand-built, all options are covered.
 All students will be offered the chance to work on a potterʼs wheel during the term.
 Kids can also choose between collaborative and individual experiences and all pieces will be fired at the end of the course to be collected a few weeks later.

 Slow Clay Centre teachers are mindful that childrenʼs time is often ﬁlled with pressure at school.
 Clay Club, therefore is not about producing products to take home to parents – although they certainly will!
 Rather, the focus is on the experience of experimenting and playing with a plastic, responsive material that can be manipulated in many varying, exciting and often quite personal ways.